Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Poincaré sequencing

-A very long chaotic trajectory that explores the whole chaotic sea is regarded as a {\em Poincaré sequence} of $F_j$ pulses.
-The spreading $S_Q$ as a function of time is presented in \Fig{fSpreading}.
-In order to get the spreading in, the chaotic trajectory is divided into sub-sequences of length~$T$ (upper panel) or of length~$10T$ (lower panel), where~$T$ is the period of a cycle.
-Equivalently, we start the simulation with a cloud of initial points at the middle of the chaotic sea, evolve them, and care to exclude the initial transient.
+\sect{\rmrk{Optional perspective on $S_Q$}} A very long chaotic trajectory that explores the whole chaotic sea can be regarded as a {\em Poincaré sequence} of $F_j$ pulses \rmrk{that is characterized by the~$S_Q(t)$ of \Fig{fSpreading}.} In order to get $S_Q(t)$, the chaotic trajectory can be divided into sub-sequences of length~$T$ (upper panel) or of length~$10T$ (lower panel), where~$T$ is the period of a cycle.
+Equivalently, \rmrk{as described in the previous paragrpah}, we start the simulation with a cloud of initial points at the middle of the chaotic sea, evolve them, and care to exclude the initial transient.

-In order to figure out whether temporal correlations are important we randomize the original $F_j$ sequence, and then divide it again into sub-sequences.
+\sect{Detecting correlations} In order to figure out whether temporal correlations are important we randomize the original $F_j$ sequence, and then divide it again into sub-sequences.
 In \Fig{fSpreading}, the spreading of the randomized-trajectories is displayed too, for sake of comparison.
 The ratio between the actual rate of spreading, and that of the randomized-trajectories, is a robust measure for correlations.

-\sect{Identifying correlations} We would like to ``see" the correlation by looking on the ``signal".
+We would like to ``see" the correlation by looking on the ``signal".
 For this purpose we plot images of the non-randomized sub-sequences in \Fig{fPulseSeq}.
 The sub-sequences are ordered according to their average.
-If the sub-sequences originate from a randomized-trajectory, this average is close to zero, and the ordering has no significance (and no visual effect).
+If the sub-sequences \rmrk{originated} from a randomized-trajectory, this average \rmrk{would be} close to zero, and the ordering \rmrk{would not result in} any visual effect.
 But sequences of the non-randomized-trajectory are correlated.
-The correlations can be identified by inspection of the figure.
-Namely, the sequences of the time-independent $\theta{=}0$ Hamiltonian exhibit long red stretches, and the Kepler-driven sequences exhibit also blue stretches.
+The correlations can be identified by inspection of the figure. \rmrk{Specifically}, the sequences of the time-independent $\theta{=}0$ Hamiltonian exhibit long red stretches, and the Kepler-driven sequences exhibit also blue stretches.
 This should be contrasted with the sequences of the $\theta{=}\pi$ Hamiltonian, that look rather uncorrelated.